No school, no problem, Rise Up For Youth using Zoom to mentor students at home

 Nonetheless, she is still meeting with her mentor online and says her goals well within sight.

-“I am going to be going to Butler my first two years and after I get my generals I was planning going to the police academy when I turn 21 to be a police officer,” Kemp explained.
+“I am going to be going to Butler my first two years, and after I get my generals, I was planning on going to the police academy when I turn 21 to be a police officer,” Kemp explained.

-It will take some serious scolling to reach all 600 of their students, but Rodriguez-Williams believes they are just browsing over the potential of how technology will help the program continue.
+It will take some serious scrolling to reach all 600 of their students, but Rodriguez-Williams believes they are just browsing over the potential of how technology will help the program continue.

 “Their future is still ahead of them.
 They are still going to be thinking about careers.
 They are still going to be thinking about other skills so we do not want them to think that life stops now,” Rodriguez-Williams explained.